Category Archives: f) Apologetics, & Interpretations

 Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.
 Ecclesiastes 12:13

-To fear God is to acknowledge who and what he is: the only living God, the creator of all things, the judge of our souls, whose wrath can destroy us, and who can save us by his loving mercy and grace.
-Because of this, we live in awe (fear, even paralysis, with overwhelming possibility), respect, reverence, and obedience to our Father, who has total authority and power over everything.
-That is what it means to fear the Lord.
+To fear God means recognizing who and what he is: the only living God, the creator of all things, the judge of our souls, whose wrath can destroy us, and who can save us through his loving mercy and grace.
+Because of this, we live in awe (fear, even paralysis, with overwhelming possibility), respect, reverence, and obedience to our Father, who holds total authority and power over everything.

-If we fear and love him for his mercy and grace, we are driven to obey his word, strive to live by his will, and conduct ourselves in a way that pleases him.
-God gives us the strength to do these things and provides us with the wisdom to live according to his plan.
+If we fear and love him for his mercy and grace, we are motivated to obey his word, strive to live according to his will, and conduct ourselves in a way that pleases him.
+God gives us the strength to do these things and grants us the wisdom to live in accordance with his will.

 The fear of the lord is the beginning of wisdom; and the knowledge of the holy is understanding.
 Proverbs 9:10